Cecil Foott: Early life and career

 Cecil Henry Foott was born on 16 January 1876 at Bourke, New South Wales, the son of a station owner, Thomas Wade Foott and his wife, the poet Mary Hannay (née Black).
 He was educated at Brisbane Grammar School and Toowoomba Grammar School, and qualified as a mechanical engineer.

 In 1895, Foott was commissioned into the Queensland Militia Garrison Artillery as a second lieutenant.
 The following September he was commissioned as a lieutenant in the Permanent Military Forces, in the Queensland Artillery.
 In July 1901 he was promoted to captain in the Royal Australian Artillery.

 In 1902 Foott transferred to the Royal Australian Engineers.
 After a year of training in England in 1908, he became Chief Engineer in Victoria in 1909.
-He was promoted to major on 1 August 1909, served as Director of Works from 1910 to 1911 and then as Director of Engineers from 1911–12.
+He was promoted to major on 1 August 1909, served as Director of Works from 1910 to 1911 and then as Director of Engineers from 1911 to 1912.
 In 1912–13 he attended the Staff College, Camberley in England, and was still on duty in the England on the staff of Southern Command when the war broke out.